Only eight players have reached the century milestone in the league's history and Chris Wondolowski is set to join an illustrious group.

 Sunday's fixture is not just about Wondolowski, with the in-form Earthquakes – fourth in the Western Conference – looking to extend their unbeaten streak in five matches.

-Orlando, meanwhile, are riding high after last week's 4-0 drubbing of reigning champions Los Angeles Galaxy, which helped the expansion club up to fifth in the table.
+Orlando, meanwhile, is riding high after last week's 4-0 drubbing of reigning champions Los Angeles Galaxy, which helped the expansion club up to fifth in the table.

-The only other match on Sunday is an all-East affair, with third-placed New York Red Bulls hosting Philadelphia Union at Red Bull Arena.
+The only other match on Sunday is an all-East affair, with the third-placed New York Red Bulls hosting the Philadelphia Union at Red Bull Arena.

-Free-falling Los Angeles could be without captain Robbie Keane for their home game against Houston Dynamo on Friday due to a groin injury.
+Free-falling Los Angeles could be without captain Robbie Keane for its home game against the Houston Dynamo on Friday due to a groin injury.

 The Galaxy are seventh in the West and without a win in five matches.

-Chicago Fire travel to the Crew on Friday.
+The Chicago Fire travel to the Columbus Crew on Friday.

-Toronto FC will be without star striker Jozy Altidore for the visit of Portland Timbers, Western conference pacesetters FC Dallas make the trip to Montreal Impact, who notched their first win of the season last week, and Vancouver Whitecaps are away to lowly Colorado Rapids.
+Toronto FC will be without star striker Jozy Altidore for the visit from the Portland Timbers, Western conference pacesetters FC Dallas makes the trip to face the Montreal Impact, who notched their first win of the season last week, and the Vancouver Whitecaps are away to the lowly Colorado Rapids.